ratwolfzero/Weierstrass/Fractal/Fractal_Explorer/README.md

     * Higher `b` → More fine details in the function → More energy at higher frequencies in the FFT.
     * Higher `a` → Sharper contrasts and more pronounced oscillations → Wider value distribution and potentially more high-frequency energy.
     * `a·b ≥ 1` → Fractal behavior is typically expected (for the 1D function, this is the condition for non-differentiability and fractal dimension > 1) → Valid fractal dimension calculation.

+4. **Finite vs Infinite**:
+   * The classical Weierstrass function requires distributional Fourier analysis
+   * Our finite approximation (N=30) is smooth and FFT-compatible
+   * Fractal characteristics emerge visibly when a·b ≥ 1

 ---